cosmos/cosmos-sdk/docs/architecture/adr-015-ibc-packet-receiver.md

 ## Decision

-`PortKeeper` will have the capability key that is able to access only on the channels binded to the port.
-Entities those holding a `PortKeeper` will be able to call the corresponding `ChannelKeeper`s method, but only with the allowed port. `ChannelKeeper.Port(string, ChannelChecker)` will be defined to easily construct a capability-safe `PortKeeper`.
-This will be address in another ADR and we will use unsecure `ChannelKeeper` for now.
+`PortKeeper` will have the capability key that is able to access only the channels bound to the port.
+Entities that hold a `PortKeeper` will be able to call the corresponding `ChannelKeeper`s method, but only with the allowed port. `ChannelKeeper.Port(string, ChannelChecker)` will be defined to easily construct a capability-safe `PortKeeper`.
+This will be addressed in another ADR and we will use unsecure `ChannelKeeper` for now.

 `baseapp.runMsgs` will break the loop over the messages if one of the handlers